ECE1T6/hamidify/README.md

 See the hamid.cpp file for more on usage.

-Alternatively, write your code in usual C++ syntax, and with the hamidifier.sh script, you can covert the file into the far more elegant and refined hamid language:
+[IN PROGRESS]:Alternatively, write your code in usual C++ syntax, and with the hamidifier.sh script, you can covert the file into the far more elegant and refined hamid language:
 ```
 ./hamidifier.sh inputfilename.cpp  -o outputfilename.cpp